harshad-kadam/Apigee-Interview-Preparation-Notes/README.md

 > half an hour before start making interview setup ready.
 [settings like backgroud blour, headphone change, ensure device fully charged, keep charger connected to laptop, keep backup Network ready in case of Network issue, ensure tools(Google Meet/ Zoom whichever is working on your device}
 > on the day of interview follow normal schedule, never revise or learn. consider it as a process just like you do your daily tasks.
-> Stay Calm and Be Yourself: Lastly, remember to stay calm, trust in your abilities and remeber your past best winnings.
+> Stay Calm and Be Yourself: Lastly, remember to stay calm, trust in your abilities and remember your past best winnings.
+> Lastly All The best!
+I believe if you are here you will definately crack it.
 ```

 ## Acknowledgments 🙏